remyabhanu/test-particle/README.md

 The original test-particle code was written in fortran by Fok, M.-C. and colaborators.
 This project convert the original code to python and improve the visualitation and analysis of the data.

-Also it is possible to trce the trayectory of particle with non $90^o$ pitch angles
+Also it is possible to trce the trayectory of particle with non 90 degrees pitch angles
 ## Dependencies

 AE index plot (https://github.com/scivision/AEindex#ae-index-plot)